 Skilled Guidance With Your Future Planning

-At Pryor Priest & Harber, we understand the requirements of the law in Tennessee and the practicality needed to advise our clients on how to draft a last will and testament, powers of attorney, disability planning, health care powers of attorney and living wills necessary to protect them and their loved ones in the event of disability or death.
+At Pryor Priest & Harber, we understand the requirements of the law in Tennessee and the practicality needed to advise our clients in drafting a last will and testament, powers of attorney, disability planning, health care powers of attorney and living will necessary to protect them and their loved ones in the event of disability or death.

 Certain requirements of the court can be alleviated in a will.
 Inventory, bond, accountings and other expensive incidents of probating a will can be waived altogether.
 Certain assets can be titled to avoid the need for probate of a will at the time of passing.
 The goal of a well-drafted will is to make things cheaper and easier for a deceased’s spouse, children or other family or friends with an interest in the estate.

 Supportive Guidance Through The Probate And Administration Process